InkyANB/EcoGEnIE1.1/naidoo-bagwelletal.2022/readme.txt

 ################################################################

 For:
-'A diatom extension of the EcoGEnIE Earth system model - DiatomEcoGEnIE.v0' Aaron A. Naidoo-Bagwell, Fanny M. Monteiro, Katharine R. Hendry, Scott Burgan, Jamie D. Wilson, Ben A. Ward, Andy Ridgwell and Daniel J. Conley
+'A diatom extension of the cGEnIE Earth system model - EcoGEnIE 2.0' Aaron A. Naidoo-Bagwell, Fanny M. Monteiro, Katharine R. Hendry, Scott Burgan, Jamie D. Wilson, Ben A. Ward, Andy Ridgwell and Daniel J. Conley

 ################################################################